janus-idp/backstage-plugins/plugins/keycloak-backend/README.md

 ---

 **NOTE**
-The solution of setting that environment variable is not recommended.
+The solution of setting the `NODE_TLS_REJECT_UNAUTHORIZED` environment variable is not recommended.

 ---